-Presence of hypertension is one of the common reasons for postponing necessary surgery, but it is arguable whether this is necessary.638 Stratifying the overall CV risk of the surgery candidate may be more important.639 The question of whether antihypertensive therapy should be maintained immediately before surgery is frequently debated.
+Presence of hypertension is one of the common reasons for postponing necessary surgery, but it is arguable whether this is necessary.
+Stratifying the overall CV risk of the surgery candidate may be more important.
+The question of whether antihypertensive therapy should be maintained immediately before surgery is frequently debated.
 Sudden withdrawal of clonidine or beta-blockers should be avoided because of potential BP or heart rate rebounds.
 Both types of agent can be continued over surgery and, when patients are unable to take oral medications, beta-blockers can be given parenterally and clonidine transdermally.
 Diuretics should be avoided on the day of surgery because of potential adverse interaction with surgery-dependent fluid depletion.
-ACE inhibitors and ARBs may also be potentiated by surgery-dependent fluid depletion and it has been suggested that they should not be taken on the day of surgery BP elevation, when it occurs, is frequently caused by anxiety and pain after awakening, and disappears after treating anxiety and pain.
+ACE inhibitors and ARBs may also be potentiated by surgery-dependent fluid depletion and it has been suggested that they should not be taken on the day of surgery and restarted after fluid repletion has been assured.
+Post-surgery BP elevation, when it occurs, is frequently caused by anxiety and pain after awakening, and disappears after treating anxiety and pain.
 All these suggestions are based on experience only (Class IIb, Level C).